 This option enables the user to set a single threshold value for the assertion and deassertion of PROG_FULL.
 When the number of entries in the FIFO is greater than or equal to the threshold value, PROG_FULL is asserted.
-When the number of entries in the FIFO is less than the threshold value, PROG_FULL is deasserted.
+The deassertion behavior differs between built-in and non built-in FIFOs (Block RAM, Distributed RAM, and so forth).